“For Alibaba, employees that share common values and same organizational culture are our most valuable assets.” – Jack Ma

 These days one finds various new levels of stress and burn-out taking over several employers and employees within the financial services industry in Ghana.
 Sometimes the feeling is like watching a tsunami creeping along a coastline knowing it can just end your life in an instant, and yet not knowing how to fight it.
 This creeping menace is the intrusive technological feat called the Fourth Industrial Revolution and the digital banking phase aided by Artificial Intelligence.
 Why should this be a worry to bank staff?
 They are being called upon to double their efforts or get laid off and be replaced by machines.
 The high expectations are also being fueled by the recent sanitization of the banking sector, leaving thousands of employees with job losses.
 This threat seems to be having a toll on some employees’ well-being and performance at work.
 Stress and burn-out eventually has a negative effect on the bank’s bottom-line.
 How are such people managing their conditions?

-Definition of Stress and Burn-out by Investopedia
+Definition of Stress and Burn-out

 Working too hard is now recognized as an occupational phenomenon, according to the World Health Organization (WHO).
 The agency, which guides many health providers and organizations, now includes “burnout” in its International Classification of Diseases Handbook.
 The agency described “burnout” as a syndrome resulting from “chronic workplace stress that has not been successfully managed.”